Garden Design Software : Free gardening and landscape design and planning software

 You may also be interested in:

 What is the best Garden Design Software, what do we recommend ?

-Until we review some garden design software we really like, unless you are a professional landscaper or architect, stick with the free Google Software, or maybe try the free download of SmartDraw.
+Until we review some garden design software we really like, unless you are a professional landscaper or architect, stick with the free Google Software.
+For professionals try the free download of LANDWorksCAD or SmartDraw.

 Or just keep a record of different plants on a word processing program or database such as Excell, you can download lots of free drawing programs in fact most word processing packages come with one.